OpenHFT/Chronicle-Values/README.md

 interfaces.
 Interfaces, that could be processed by Chronicle-Values generation, are called **value interfaces**.

-**Project status: Alpha**, the feature matrix is very wast and not fully implemented yet, please write the value interface according to the specification below, with the unit tests for your interface.
-If the generation from the value interface (according to spec) doesn't work, please report the cast via issues on Github.
+**Project status: Alpha**, the feature matrix (see below) is very wast and not fully implemented yet, please write the value interface according to the specification below, with the unit tests for your interface.
+If the generation from the value interface (according to spec) doesn't work, please report the case via issues on Github.

 ## Value interface specification